-I employ a combination of methods (experimental, philosophical, formal-mathematical, and historical-contextual) in my work.
+I employ a combination of methods (experimental, mathematical, philosophical, and historical-contextual) in my work.
 This follows Elinor Ostrom’s maxim, which states that the use of multiple research methods is often the most powerful way to study complex social phenomena.

 You can contact me at: